News

 The competition recognizes top research done by PhD students at CSE.Cutting down on database maintenance with automated tools

-With the help of formal methods, Prof. Xinyu Wang is working to make the evolution of databases and its surrounding code less labor intensive and costly during schema changes.The Washington Post: November 10, 2022
+With the help of formal methods, Prof. Xinyu Wang is working to make the evolution of databases and its surrounding code less labor intensive and costly during schema changes.Nearly every election-denying secretary of state candidate lost

-In this summary article, Prof. J. Alex Halderman is quoted regarding people’s expectations around voting machines.The New Yorker: November 8, 2022
+In this summary article, Prof. J. Alex Halderman is quoted regarding people’s expectations around voting machines.Will Election Deniers Again Try to Access Voting Systems?

 There’s no evidence that votes have been tampered with, but a case in Georgia suggests a particular potential vulnerability.
 Prof. J. Alex Halderman discusses the issue with The New Yorker.Prof.
 Danai Koutra receives NSF grant for research in graph neural networks